ascpial/zodiaque/README.md

 end
 ```

-You can then run the program with a parallel loop which listen for message and manages key exchange:
+You can then run the program with a parallel loop which listen for messages and manages key exchange:

 ```lua
 client:run(run)